-A modern guide to stepping up your interviewing game.
+A modern guide to stepping up your job interviewing game.

 But before you get started, please bear one thing in mind.
-The Art of Job Interviewing shares a process that applies to every company, but the details for your hiring process should always be worked out by you and your team.
+This job interviewing guide shares a process that applies to every company, but the details for your hiring process should always be worked out by you and your team.
 After all, that’s who the winning candidate will come and work with.
 Make your hiring process personal and you'll make it much better.
 Good luck!

 Over the course of three chapters we’ll show you all you need to master the art of job interviewing: